Salsa Timing: The Difference Between Salsa On 1 and On 2

 When it comes to dancing to the music produced by the big bands and orchestras of past decades, a lot of dancers prefer On2 for the many ways you can connect to the instruments.

-The instruments that fall nicely in-line with On2 timing include the bajo (bass), conga, clave and campana (bongo bell).
-We go into detail of the timing of these instruments and how to dance on them in our salsa program—you can become a member here or try some sample lessons here.
+The instruments that fall nicely in-line with On2 timing include the bajo (bass), conga, and clave.
+We go into detail of the timing of these instruments and how to dance on them in our salsa program—you can check out the salsa course details here or start a one week free trial here.

 The different ways you can dance on 2